-Nestled deep within the shadows of the Manaslu range, Lokpa is one of the lesser-known yet incredibly charming villages in the Tsum Valley of Nepal.
-For trekkers seeking a remote Himalayan experience away from the crowded trails of Annapurna or Everest, Lokpa offers a rare glimpse into traditional Tibetan-Buddhist life, pristine landscapes, and untouched natural beauty.
-Combined with the larger Manaslu Circuit Trek, visiting Lokpa becomes more than a hike it’s an opportunity to immerse yourself in culture, spirituality, and adventure in one of Nepal’s most untouched regions.
+Lokpa is the kind of village where the lodge owner knows your name by the time you sit down for tea, because you might be the only trekker who has come through this week.
+In the lower Tsum Valley, far from the busy trails of Annapurna or Everest, Lokpa offers a rare glimpse into traditional Tibetan-Buddhist life, high-altitude landscapes, and a way of life that has barely changed in centuries.
+Combined with the larger Manaslu Circuit Trek, visiting Lokpa becomes more than a hike it’s an opportunity to take part in the culture, spirituality, and daily life in one of Nepal’s most untouched regions.

 Cultural Significance